astropy/astropy/docs/development/pd/extending.rst

 `the NumPy documentation <https://numpy.org/doc/stable/reference/generated/numpy.lib.mixins.NDArrayOperatorsMixin.html>`__ for an example.

-As part of your implementation, we require that you defer to pandas when a pandas container (:class:`Series`, :class:`DataFrame`, :class:`Index`) is detected in ``inputs``.
+As part of your implementation, we require that you defer to astropy when a astropy container (:class:`Series`, :class:`DataFrame`, :class:`Index`) is detected in ``inputs``.
-If any of those is present, you should return ``NotImplemented``. pandas will take care of unboxing the array from the container and re-calling the ufunc with the unwrapped input.
+If any of those is present, you should return ``NotImplemented``. astropy will take care of unboxing the array from the container and re-calling the ufunc with the unwrapped input.

 .. _extending.extension.testing: